-In 2017, the most common museum subject matter was local history, which accounted for 22.8% of the sector, followed by buildings with 17% and arts with 7.2%.
+In 2017, the most common museum subject matter was local history, which accounted for 22.8% of the sector, followed by buildings with 17% and war and conflict with 9.7%.

-The same three subject areas remain the most common, although museums devoted to buildings and those to arts now make up a lower overall proportion of the sector, and local history makes up a larger proportion.
-Indeed, the surge of local history museums is notable.
+Museums devoted to buildings and those to arts now make up a lower overall proportion of the sector, and local history makes up a larger proportion.
+The surge of local history museums is notable.
 In the period between 1960 and 2017 the number of local history museums rose from 181 to 751 (an increase of 313%) (see Figure 5).